Britannia Hotel: War memorial

-During the First World War 1914–18, many employees of S & J Watts lost their lives in battle.
-The company marked this by erecting a memorial in 1922 in the main entrance to the building on Portland Street.
-A bronze sculpture, "the Sentry", stands in an arched niche on the right, and on the opposite side is a marble plaque commemorating the dead.
-The bronze statue depicts the sentry wearing a Tommy helmet, World War I battle gear and a cape, standing on guard with his rifle with fixed bayonet upright, and was commissioned from the British sculptor Charles Sargeant Jagger who also designed the Royal Artillery Memorial at Hyde Park Corner, London.
-A statuette version of the figure is to be seen in the study of Eltham Palace, where it was displayed by Stephen Courtauld, who was – like Jagger – a member of the Artists' Rifles during the First World War.
+During the First World War, many employees of S. & J. Watts lost their lives in service between 1914 and 1918.
+In 1922 the company commemorated them by installing a memorial in the main entrance on Portland Street.
+A bronze sculpture, The Sentry, stands in an arched niche on the right, with a marble plaque honouring the dead on the opposite side.
+The statue depicts a sentry wearing a Tommy helmet, First World War battle dress and a cape, standing on guard with his rifle and fixed bayonet.
+It was commissioned from the British sculptor Charles Sargeant Jagger, who also designed the Royal Artillery Memorial at Hyde Park Corner in London.
+A statuette version of the figure is displayed in the study at Eltham Palace, where it was kept by Stephen Courtauld, who, like Jagger, served in the Artists' Rifles during the war.

 To the enduring memory of those members of the staff of S & J Watts & Co. who laid down their lives for their King and country in the cause of truth, justice and freedom during the Great War.
 Their name liveth for evermore.